Parking and Transportation

 Parking and driving on campus are permitted in accordance with regulations which are designed to control movement of vehicles.
 Anyone operating a vehicle on campus is responsible for being familiar with and complying with all parking and traffic regulations.

-Minnesota State Mankato assumes no responsibility for care of, damage to, and/or protection of any vehicle or its contents at anytime while it is operated or parked on the campus.
-All vehicles should be locked when left unattended
+Minnesota State Mankato assumes no responsibility for care of, damage to, and/or protection of any vehicle or its contents at any time while it is operated or parked on the campus.
+All vehicles should be locked when left unattended.

 Procedure